Grenville Christian College: History

-Controversy
+Abuse allegations and lawsuits

-In 1981, the school was noted as having ties to the Community of Jesus, a controversial Benedictine sect in Cape Cod, Massachusetts, characterized as a "charismatic fellowship" in a report commissioned by the Boston Presbytery, which subsequently declined to designate the group an Episcopal community.
-Grenville's co-founders were all members of the Community of Jesus, including pastors Betty and Charles Farnsworth, the latter of whom also served as headmaster, and fellow headmaster J. Alastair Haig and his wife, Mary Florence Mollard Haig; all four were named in the lawsuit.
+The school is noted for having ties to the Community of Jesus, a controversial Benedictine sect in Cape Cod, Massachusetts.
+Grenville's co-founders were all members of the Community of Jesus, including pastors Betty and Charles Farnsworth, the latter of whom also served as headmaster, and fellow headmaster J. Alastair Haig and his wife, Mary Florence Mollard Haig.
 Described as a cult, its influence became central to a successful 2006 class-action lawsuit against the school.

+In 1993, WCVB-TV (based in Boston, Massachusetts) aired a two night Chronicle special on the Community of Jesus, which mentioned that parents in the group sent their child to this school.
+"When he escaped and confronted his family, they told him either go back or we'll disown you."

-CTV Television Network broadcast a documentary film on February 6, 2016, in tandem with the launch of the book, Grenville, by Andrew J. Hale-Byrne, which highlighted the close relationship between the Anglican Diocese of Ontario and Grenville Christian College which has now become an established fact in court, and that the Ontario Provincial Police investigation into abuse of students has been reopened.
+CTV Television Network broadcast a documentary on February 6, 2016, in tandem with the launch of the book, Grenville, by Andrew J. Hale-Byrne, which highlighted the close relationship between the college and the Anglican Diocese of Ontario, and announced that the Ontario Provincial Police investigation into abuse of students has been reopened.
 Toronto Star followed up this reporting on February 29, 2016, wherein students reported that they had been punched in the groin and urinated on by staff, among other abuses mentioned.
 The Ontario Provincial Police criminal investigation into abuse by former staff is ongoing.
 The Crown laid their first charges on October 6, 2016, for sexual assault.
-Robert Farnsworth, son of the founding family, was arrested on October 5, 2016, then cleared of the allegations.
+Robert Farnsworth, son of the founding family, was arrested on October 5, 2016, but was later cleared of the allegations.

-Students alleged extreme and bizarre humiliations.
-Dan Michielsen enrolled at the college in 1985 when he was 15 years old.
-In an interview with the Star, he said that by the time he left four years later, he was ‘a wreck.’
-He alleged that two weeks after arriving at Grenville a staff member woke him up by punching him in the groin, an apparent punishment for talking in his sleep.
-Michielsen said he was then dragged into the washroom and forced to clean it with a toothbrush.
-The staff member urinated on him as he scrubbed the floor, he said.
-Michielsen said he was often berated by staff, who called him ‘disgusting,’ ‘evil,’ a ‘pig,’ and a ‘mutt.’
-Now 46, he says he has been left with debilitating self-esteem problems as a result of the alleged abuse.
-‘After a while, I just accepted that I was a loser, that I was a s---, that I should just shut my mouth,’ he said.
-‘The doubt is always there.’"

 Previously, there had been allegations of student abuse and cult practices at the school that were ultimately dismissed by the Anglican Diocese of Ontario.
 The church went on record rejecting calls to investigate of misconduct complaints against school officials due to the OPP Investigation, but the church considered the possibility of sanctioning an ordained minister who was headmaster of the College for two decades.